mart-codes-good/mart-codes-good/README.md

 Expanded and deployed an AI-powered learning platform from prototype to production.

-Built and improved backend systems, including multi-turn conversational memory, while testing and validating core application behavior.
+Built and improved backend systems, including multi-turn conversational memory, tested and ensured application behaviors works as intended.

-Designed the application database (with SupaBase) and implemented CRUD APIs for chat, flashcards, and quiz features
+Designed the application database (with SupaBase) and implemented CRUD APIs for chat, flashcards, and quiz features.

 ## Some Projects